Primespark24/MicroProcessorLanguageDesign/README.md

    >>### TABLE 2A:
    >>A diagram of the registers (and their purposes) for your custom processor
+   All Registers are 32 bits: When we use floating point we will use Vivado's 32 bit single precision format All registers will be storing
+    - $0 register (constant reg)
+    - $f0 (floating point 0)
+    - Program counter (keeps track of current position in program)
+    - temporaries (8 registers)
+    - saved values (8 saved)
+    - stack pointer (pointer to the bottom of the stack)
+    - return address (stores the address of the last executed instruction)

    >>### TABLE 2B:
    >>A list of the instructions that you are going to build for your the processor.
+    Math Instructions
+    - Add
+    - Sub
+    - Mul
+    - Div
+    - Addi
+    - Mod
+    -
+    Basic Instruction
+    - Jump
+    - And
+    - Or
+    - beq
+    - bne

 ### Important Tips
 * Don’t start with too many instructions!
 Start with the basics (about 8 instructions)